AlwaysBCoding/poketools/NOTES.md

   - create a worklfow for training models on big GPU machines on AWS and synchronizing later

-  - figure out why fainted blue_side pokemon can perform a battle action after fainting (probably because it doesn't get cancelled after fainting, if they were acting second)

   - allow renaming of teams
   - figure out a way to cache sets for specific mons (hardcode?)